ulric-collaco/paste/readme.md

 To use it, visit the homepage and choose between:
 - **Admin mode**: Enter a passcode for permanent pastes 🔒
 - **Guest mode**: Shared editable paste for all users 👥
+	- Guests can upload files too (stored separately from admin uploads), with a 1 GB total limit.

 Create or edit pastes in the editor, save them, and share the generated URLs.
 Guests can view and edit the same shared paste collaboratively. 📤